microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

     >> - clientSecret
     >> Ignore this step and go to next step 4.
     >
-    > If you don't have the SP, please follow this step.
-    >> In case you don't have permission to create SP, please reach out to your Azure infra/security team to get help.
+    > Note: In case you don't have permission to create SP, please reach out to your Azure infra/security team to get help.

     - Get the following information:
         - Your Azure SubscriptionID where your Azure Machine Learning service is
         - Resource Group Name where your Azure Machine Learning service is
         - (Random) Name for the Service Principal you're about to create

-    - Update Run following command from the terminal
+    - To create a Service Principal, run the following command:

     ```bash
     az ad sp create-for-rbac --name {REPLACE_SPNAME} --role contributor --scopes/subscriptions/{REPLACE_SUBSCRIPTIONID}/resourceGroups/{REPLACE_RESOURCEGROUPNAME}